 However, the Fagus Factory has changed the history of architecture, because Walter Gropius and Adolf Meyer were pioneers of a new era and propagated the new modern architecture.
 In addition, the Fagus Werk is an architectural masterpiece that connects the production hall and office floors.
 The glass staircase on the corner of the building and horizontal bands on the façade become the hallmark of modern architecture.

-In 1919 Walter Gropius becomes head of the Bauhaus in Weimar.
-Adolf Meyer will become a master of design at the art school..
+In 1919 Walter Gropius becomes head of the Bauhaus in Weimar and Adolf Meyer the master of design.
 Together they designed the new Bauhaus building in Dessau in 1925, a further development of the Fagus Werke.

 The Fagus factory can be visited.
 There are guided tours, events, parking and a cafe.